aplneto/WordPress-trojan-scripts/README.md

 </Files>
 ```

-The above code will stop any execution of PHP, PHP3, PHP4, PHP5, PHT and PHTML files that are being directly accessed through their absolut paths.
+The above code will stop your Apache server for accessing PHP, PHP3, PHP4, PHP5, PHT and PHTML files directly.
+* For nginx servers you can use the [htaccess to nginx converter](https://winginx.com/en/htaccess).
+* For IIS servers, see [Microsoft guide](https://docs.microsoft.com/en-us/iis/application-frameworks/install-and-configure-php-applications-on-iis/translate-htaccess-content-to-iis-webconfig)'s on converting .htaccess files into web.conf

 ## How to use this scripts